Am I eligible to train to be a teacher?

 - An honours first degreeawarded by a university at class 2:2 or above.
 If you have a third-class degree, and have completed a Masters degree this would boost your undergraduate qualification to the equivalent of a 2:1.
 Applicants from overseas are welcome provided you have the equivalent qualifications, you would neet to check this with NARIC.
 A foundational degree is not enough to meet this criteria; you’ll need to top-up your degree.

 - GCSE Grade C (4) in English, Maths and a science subject.
 (Equivalency tests are accepted).
 All these qualifications must be achieved before your start the initial teacher training programme in September.
-So, if your in the final year of your undergraduate degree, start applying for initial teacher training from the October before you complete your degree.
+So, if you’re in the final year of your undergraduate degree, start applying for initial teacher training from the October before you complete your degree.
 We may set achieving one or more of these qualifications as part of your conditional offer if you are successful at interview.

 - Once you’ve submitted an application for ITT through UCAS.com, the online application portal, you can apply and sit the Professional Skills Tests for English and Mathematics.
 You must pass these before you commence training.
 These aren’t easy and need to be taken seriously.
 Find out more here.